Matthew Stafford: 2019 season

-2020 season: Final year in Detroit
+2020 season

 At the start of training camp, Stafford was temporarily on the reserve/COVID-19 list due to a false-positive test.

 Stafford made his return from injury in Week 1 against the Chicago Bears.
 During the game, Stafford threw for 297 yards, one touchdown, and one interception as the Lions lost 27–23.
 In Week 3 against the Arizona Cardinals, Stafford threw for 270 yards and two touchdowns during the 26–23 win.
 This was the Lions' first win since October 27, 2019.
 In Week 7 against the Atlanta Falcons, Stafford threw for 340 yards and the game winning touchdown to tight end T. J. Hockenson with no time left on the clock during the 23–22 win.
 In Week 8 against the Indianapolis Colts, Stafford threw for 336 yards, 3 touchdowns, and an interception returned for a touchdown during the 41–21 loss.

 On November 4, 2020, Stafford was placed on the reserve/COVID-19 list again after being a high-risk close contact with a non-team person who tested positive for COVID-19.
 On November 7, 2020, Stafford was removed from the COVID-19 list after he came back negative for the virus and was cleared for the Lions week 9 game against the Minnesota Vikings.
 Against the Vikings, Stafford threw for 211 yards, a touchdown, and two interceptions before leaving the game in the 4th quarter and was evaluated for a concussion.
 The Lions would lose 34–20.

 Stafford made his return from injury in the following week's game against the Washington Football Team.
 During the game, Stafford threw for 276 yards and three touchdowns during the 30–27 win.
 In Week 13, against the Chicago Bears, he had 402 passing yards, three passing touchdowns, and one interception in the 34–30 victory.
-In Week 16, against the Tampa Bay Buccaneers, Stafford was forced to leave the game in the first quarter due to an ankle injury and did not return during the 47–7 loss.
+In Week 16, against the eventual Super Bowl champion Tampa Bay Buccaneers, Stafford was forced to leave the game in the first quarter due to an ankle injury and did not return during the 47–7 loss.
 Overall, in the 2020 season, Stafford started all 16 games and finished with 4,084 passing yards, 26 touchdowns, and 10 interceptions.